Finland and Sweden sign NATO accession protocol | World

 “The security of Finland and Sweden is important to our alliance, including during the ratification process,” he said.

-“Many allies have already made clear commitments to the security of Finland and Sweden, and NATO has increased our presence in the region, including with more exercises,” he concluded.
+“Many allies have already made clear commitments to the security of Finland and Sweden, and NATO has increased its presence in the region, including with more exercises,” he concluded.